CAOSD-group/fmsans/README.md

 ### Execution of the scripts
 Here we show how to execute our approach step by step with concrete examples using the JHipster FM.
-You can use any of the FM in the [models folder](models/) to replicate the results shown in the evaluation presented in the paper.
+You can use any other FM in the [models folder](models/) to replicate the results shown in the evaluation presented in the paper.
+For each script, we describe its syntaxis, inputs, outputs, and an example of execution.

 - **Step 1:** Convert an FM in UVL (.uvl) to an FM in UVL (.uvl) with only simple constraints (requires and excludes).